 You need to fully appreciate how dangerous this mode of transfer can be.
 You may be thinking you’re taking a responsible step by “cleaning up” dry rodent droppings.
-On some level this is an advisable course of action to take.
-However, many people who cleanup rodent droppings do so without proper protection.
+On some levels, this is an advisable course of action to take.
+However, many people who clean up rodent droppings do so without proper protection.
 The failure to utilize proper protection exposes a person doing cleanup to potential infection with hantavirus.

 - N95 Mask

 It All Started With a Small Field Mouse in Korea